canonical/discourse-k8s-operator/README.md

 [Charmed Kubernetes](https://ubuntu.com/kubernetes) to public cloud Kubernetes offerings.

-For information about how to deploy, integrate, and manage this charm, see the Official [Discourse Operator Documentation](https://charmhub.io/discourse-k8s/docs).
+For information about how to deploy, integrate and manage this charm, see the Official [Discourse Operator Documentation](https://charmhub.io/discourse-k8s/docs).

 ## Get started